-- a) Provide minimal building setbacks from the public right-of-way to define the street edge. - b) Construct new and continue improving existing sidewalks to enhance safety and accessibility. - c) Promote efforts to enhance the streetscape.
+- a) Provide minimal building setbacks from the public right-of-way to define the street edge. - b) Construct new, and continue improving, existing sidewalks to enhance safety and accessibility. - c) Promote efforts to enhance the streetscape. - d) Ensure the design of Local Corridors provides safe modes of active transportation and connections to the active transportation network.

-Provide neighbourhood scale amenities and opportunities
+Provide neighbourhood-scale amenities and opportunities

-- a) Support development at a height and scale compatible with surrounding land uses. - b) Small-format commercial development will be encouraged to provide basic neighbourhood services.
+- a) Support development at a height and scale compatible with surrounding land uses. - b) Encourage small-format commercial development to provide basic neighbourhood services.